Education and Schools in Montreal

 - Purchase the complete Expat Arrivals Montreal Guide (PDF)

 The majority of the population in Montreal speaks French as a first language.
 Thus, French is the language of instruction at public schools in Montreal.
 But support is provided to those children whose first language is not French.

 Children start school at the age of five and finish when they are 17.
 High school in Montreal only goes up to grade 11, instead of up to grade 12 as is the case in the general education system of Canada.
 For this reason, students who wish to continue on to university must first complete another two years at a post-secondary college.

 Public schools in Montreal

 Children in Montreal start going to school at five years old in a maternelle.
-Grade one to six is ecole primaire and ecole secondaire is from grade 7 to 11.
-Students then move onto post-secondary college for grades 12 and 13 if they want to continue on to university.
+Grade 1 to 6 is ecole primaire and ecole secondaire is from grade 7 to 11.
+Students then move on to post-secondary college for grades 12 and 13 if they want to continue on to university.

 Language in schools in Montreal

 All children in Quebec are encouraged to attend French-language public schools.
 However, there are also English-language public schools for children who have already received some of their education in English.
 This service is, however, only available to children whose parents are Canadian citizens.

 In French language schools, English is taught as a second language and English immersion programmes are also available.
 There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
 Many of the private schools in Montreal are also bilingual.

 A large proportion of children in Montreal attend private schools.
 This is because the government subsidises certain private schools that meet its requirements.
 Most private schools are high schools and many are affiliated with a certain religion.